ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 IFrame support:

-Allows operation of copy / cut / paste operation when Virtel Web Access window is encapsulated in an IFrame.This information is supplemented by a list of areas on which these operations are allowed.
+Allows operation of copy / cut / paste operation when VIRTEL Web Access window is encapsulated in an IFrame.This information is supplemented by a list of areas on which these operations are allowed.
 This list may be identical to that defined in the previous section and, if required, may contain additional restrictions through a restrictive list.
 When a restrictive list is specified, the relevant fields should appear in the previous list.